After many years of dreaming and planning, two sailors and their Hallberg-Rassy 53 leave Belgium to see the world.

 9. Picking up our circumnavigation again: the World ARC - January 2020 and beyond

-10. Covid-19 introduces a temporary interlude in our circumnavigation plans
+10. Covid-19 introduces a temporary and longish interlude in our circumnavigation plans

 Return to Homepage